overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 * scope
 * token_type

 You can save the auth token in a localStorage variable.
 We recommend encrypting the hash/token before storing it - for security reasons.
-You can use the [overwolf.cryptography API](../api/overwolf-cryptography) for that.
+You can use the [overwolf.cryptography API](../API/overwolf-cryptography) for that.

-## 4. Close the Log In window.
+## 4. Close the login window.

 Now, we can safely close the login window.